EstesE/scraping-examples/README.md

 2.
 3. Scrape dynamic content (Angular/Ember) using Nightmare.
 4. Take screen shots of page as you programmatically interact with the page using Nightmare.
+5. Open Google and interact with page (WIP).

 ## Installation